leason/eason.blog/content/posts/2024/10/humanizing-hiring/index.md

 Now...
 I've never heard a CFO say anything to support that theory and the point of this thought exercise is not to demonize executives.
 It's highly likely that the startups that have tried this so far just haven't executed well.
 I simply want to offer up some thoughts I have not seen discussed much to explore the odd situation we are in.
 It's not often that there is so much clear pain, seemingly obvious value to so many businesses, and so much time passing with no real improvement or change.
 I'm a bit baffled.

-# Who is actually getting disrupted?
+# Who would actually get disrupted?
 We've established that if the customer for a new hiring model is the company doing the hiring, they likely won't buy since this would end up costing them more than the current system.
 But the industry that would get disrupted the most are the recruiting firms.
 After all, the kind of filtering and matching I'm describing is exactly what they do, just less efficiently and accurately, and using methods that are rife with bias.
 Staffing and recruiting firms comprise a [$218 _billion_ dollar industry in the US alone](https://www.statista.com/statistics/873648/us-staffing-industry-market-size/).
-They don't want a solution like the one I described to exist either.
+They don't want a solution like the one I described to exist.

+By the way, remember how we said earlier that leaving a role open for 60 days saves 16% of that role's salary?
+Guess what recruiting companies charge to find a replacement: it starts at around 16%...
+So if your firm uses staffing companies and has a curiously static time to fill you might have just found out why.

 # Change is happening, but it won't make things better
 I am already seeing posts on social media claiming that they were subjected to a screening call by an AI based voice system.
 There are AI tools that help [applicants speed up the application process](https://github.com/feder-cr/Auto_Jobs_Applier_AIHawk), creating customized versions of their resume's and writing cover letters for each job it applies to.
 Applicant Tracking Systems are going to continue to adopt better and better AI models to hopefully improve how they filter candidates, but those are still based on a resume and cover letter that do not capture the key filtering points that matter most.